ncraike/pypi-rpm/README.md

-# pypi-dnf
+# pypi-rpm

-Placeholder package to make the DNF Python API available through PyPI.
+Placeholder package to make the RPM Python API available through PyPI.

-A number of DNF's dependencies (notable libdnf and libsolv) are currently only available as part of Linux distro packages.

-Right now, this package just reserves the `dnf` name on PyPI to avoid the potential for a name conflict with the `python3-dnf` packages on Linux distros using DNF for RPM dependency management.
+Right now, this package just reserves the `rpm` name on PyPI to avoid the potential for a name conflict with the `python2-rpm` and `python3-rpm` Python bindings on RPM-based Linux distros.

 However, I eventually hope to replace it with a CMake-dependent PEP 517 backend that runs the full libdnf build process, and then emits a statically linked